Explainer: What is China's Huawei Technologies and why is it controversial?

 But suspicions persist.
 Concern now centres on the deployment of fifth-generation (5G) mobile networks, where Huawei is at the cutting edge.
 A new law in China requiring any domestic firm to assist the government when asked has also stoked concern.

-U.S. authorities have not disclosed circumstances surrounding Meng's arrest, but a person familiar with the matter told Reuters the arrest relates to violations of U.S. trade sanctions.
-Reuters published an investigation almost six years ago about her and Huawei's ties to a company call Skycom that tried to sell Hewlett-Packard computer equipment to an Iranian mobile-phone operator, in contravention of those sanctions. (https://reut.rs/2SzlxPV)
+US authorities have not disclosed circumstances surrounding Meng's arrest, but a person familiar with the matter told Reuters the arrest relates to violations of US trade sanctions.
+Reuters published an investigation almost six years ago about her and Huawei's ties to a company called Skycom that tried to sell Hewlett-Packard computer equipment to an Iranian mobile-phone operator, in contravention of those sanctions.

-Huawei's smaller rival ZTE Corp pleaded guilty last year to conspiring to evade embargoes by selling U.S. equipment to Iran.
-Earlier this year, the U.S. Commerce Department said ZTE violated the settlement and barred it from buying any U.S. components - a move that all but halted many ZTE operations.
+Huawei's smaller rival ZTE pleaded guilty last year to conspiring to evade embargoes by selling US equipment to Iran.
+Earlier this year, the US Commerce Department said ZTE violated the settlement and barred it from buying any US components - a move that all but halted many ZTE operations.